borohhov/real-time-transcribe/readme.md

 To start the application, run:
 ```
-node server.js
+npm run dev
 ```

-If all is well, you should be able to open your browser and navigate to `http://localhost:3000`.
+If all is well, you should be able to open your browser and navigate to `http://localhost:8080`.